Donald Lawrence

-Biography
+Career

-Lawrence took on The Tri-City Singers after a friend vacated his position as musical director.
-(The three cities that The Tri-City Singers come from are Spartanburg, SC, Gastonia, NC, and Charlotte, NC.)
-The group debuted in 1993 with A Songwriter's Point Of View on a then-brand-new independent record label called GospoCentric Records.
+Donald Lawrence began working with several gospel and non-gospel mainstream figures and musicians, during the mid and late 1980s.
+He eventually became the producer and music director for Stephanie Mills, which was prominent during the late 1980s.
+He took on The Tri-City Singers after a friend vacated his position as musical director.
+It was in this capacity, when Donald Lawrence decided to record music of his own compositions, songwriting, arranging, and singing, in which he sought in recording the debut album for the Tri-City Singers in 1991, before the debut was sold in early 1993.
+The three cities that The Tri-City Singers had resided in, were of Spartanburg, SC, Gastonia, NC, and Charlotte, NC.
+The debut record A Songwriter's Point Of View on a then-brand-new independent record label called GospoCentric Records.
 The set debuted at No. 2 on the Billboard Top Gospel Charts.
 The group's follow-up release Bible Stories would top those same charts when it arrived in 1995.
 It was the first to be billed as Donald Lawrence & The Tri-City Singers and featured black church-ubiquitous hits such as "A Message For The Saints", "I Am God" and "Stranger".
 The album was released on Lawrence's newly minted label Crystal Rose Records which was distributed through Sparrow Records.

 In 1997, Donald Lawrence produced the live portion of Karen Clark Sheard's Grammy-nominated Finally Karen debut.
 Lawrence & Tri-City also released the seasonal Hello Christmas the same year.
 Later, Lawrence signed a contract with the Island Records imprint Island Inspirational.
 Though a live recording did take place for release, the album never materialized.

 In 2000, Donald Lawrence & The Tri-City Singers signed to EMI Gospel.
 To promote the new album, a maxi CD of the lead single "Testify" to the mainstream.
 House remixes by Junior Vasquez sent the song to No. 33 on Billboard's Mainstream Dance Charts.
 When tri-city4.com was finally released in late summer 2000, the set peaked at #2 on Billboard's Top Gospel Charts and #13 on Billboard's Heatseekers Charts.
 The album also got a profile boost from the all-star standout "God's Favor", featuring vocal turns from Karen Clark Sheard, Kim Burrell, and Kelly Price.